 Each weight class will have a traditional 32-person draw, with highest seed matched up against the lowest seed.
-The Tournament Director in conjunction with the BCSS Office will adapt the draw for weight classes with less than 32 participants, with the highest seeds obtaining byes where necessary.
+The BCWOA assigned head Pairing Master will adapt the draw for weight classes with less than 32 participants, with the highest seeds obtaining byes where necessary.